 The Grange Festival, from June 6

-The Grange Festival is an event series dedicated to performing world-class opera in the heart of Hampshire.
-This year’s line-up includes Agrippina, The Barber of Seville, The Abduction from the Seraglio and Candide.
+is an event series dedicated to performing world-class opera in the heart of Hampshire.
+This year’s line-up includes Le nozze di Figaro, Falstaff, Belshazzar and The John Wilson Orchestra.
 Book now at .

 Where to stay?
 The Wellington Arms, Baughurst, Hampshire.
 There’s something pretty special about ‘The Welly’.
 It’s a real foodies’ pub, owned and run with great charm by Simon Page (front of house) and Jason King (award-winning chef).
 Set in the countryside on the Hampshire/Berkshire border, it has a burgeoning kitchen garden and a field where hens, bees, sheep and pigs are kept.
 The dining room – there are just 12 highly prized tables – is delightfully informal.
 There are four bedrooms: the Apartment is a one-bedroom suite above the pub.
 Then, tucked away in a converted 17th-century, oak-framed hay store are two striking guest rooms, all exposed brickwork and timber beams, and outside a green oak barn, the Cart House.
 Doubles from £110.

 Hampton Court Palace Festival, throughout June

-Lionel Richie has been announced to headline this year’s festival on 5 and 6 June; his only London shows of 2018.
-Gary Barlow, Jools Holland and The Beach Boys have also been named for this year’s line-up.
+This year’s line-up so far features Kylie, The Jacksons and Tears for Fears, Michael Ball & Alfie Boe, Caro Emerald and Jools Holland.
 Artists perform to a beautiful backdrop in Henry VIII’s open-air Base Court for an intimate audience of 3,000 at what is sure to be one of the summer’s biggest celebrations It’s also the perfect festival if a picnic on the lawn pre-show is on your check-list.
 We’re very much in.
 Buy tickets at

 Where to stay?
 The Bingham, Richmond, London.
 This glamorous, intimate riverside hotel began life as two Georgian townhouses, later joined together by Lady Anne Bingham, a forebear of Lord Lucan.
 Crikey.
 Today’s owner, Samantha Trinder, ably assisted by brilliant general manager Erick Kervaon, has created a special place in which to stay and dine.
 Slick and contemporary, the hotel has the friendliest staff, a fun cocktail bar and a beautiful restaurant, a Richmond hotspot where natural modern British cuisine excels.
 But it’s the setting that adds the extra magic here, and the view.
 Doubles from £164.